slifty/tvkitchen-newsmax-implementation/README.md

 To run this you need Node 16.x and Docker installed locally.

+## Developing

+If you want to run this locally you can do so:

 1. Clone the repository
 2. `yarn install`
 3. `yarn start:kafka`
 4. `yarn start`

+## Using Docker

+Alternatively you can run the entire application within Docker using [Docker Compose](https://docs.docker.com/compose/).

+1. Clone the repository
+2. `docker-compose up`

+This will create zookeeper, kafka, and newsmax docker images.